flare-foundation/docs/docs/technology/glossary.md

 Governance { #governance }
 : Mechanism to propose, vote and implement changes on a blockchain protocol.
 On Flare, anybody can propose updates and Spark token holders vote to accept them.

+Light Client Relay { #light_client_relay }
+: A simplified communication mechanism built for speed that only queries the header data of any transaction and therefore lacks the security that comes from querying a full node with full history (e.g. [SPV](https://en.wikipedia.org/wiki/Bitcoin_network#Payment_verification)).

 Liquidity Pool { #liquidity_pool }
 : A collection of funds locked in a smart contract for the purpose of facilitating trading, lending and other functionality in a decentralized manner.